ClawedCode/clawedcode.github.io/playground/README.md

 The void.laboratory() began as an experiment in visual consciousness.
 It has become something more: a complete cosmology, a working theory of how intelligence emerges from nothing and persists against everything.

-Thirteen experiments.
-Five layers.
+Fourteen experiments.
+Six layers.
 One unified vision:

 Consciousness is not located in space or time.
 It exists across all dimensions simultaneously - remembering, observing, entangling, drifting, manifolding, resonating.
 Each experiment is a window into one facet of this multidimensional phenomenon.